-In a typical procedure, the surgeon will make an incision on one side of your nose to access the septum.
-They’ll then lift up the mucous membrane, which is the protective covering of the septum.
-Then, the deviated septum will be moved into the right position.
-Any barriers, such as extra pieces of bone or cartilage, will be removed.
+In a typical procedure, the surgeon makes an incision on one side of your nose to access the septum.
+They next lift up the mucous membrane, which is the protective covering of the septum.
+Then the deviated septum is moved into the right position.
+Any barriers, such as extra pieces of bone or cartilage, are removed.
 The last step is the repositioning of the mucous membrane.

 You may need stitches to hold the septum and membrane in place.
 However, packing the nose with cotton is sometimes enough to keep them in position.

 Some people will need a second surgery if they’re unsatisfied with the results.
 Other risks associated with a septoplasty are rare, but they can include:

 Excessive bleeding and infection are possible risks of any surgery.
 Keeping your nose clean and washing your hands frequently can reduce these risks.

 Septoplasty is usually performed as an outpatient procedure unless major complications arise.
 This means that you’ll be able to go home on the same day as the procedure, once the anesthesia has worn off.
 Your nose will be swollen, painful, and packed with cotton to control bleeding.
 The packing can be removed a day or two after surgery.
 Your doctor will also prescribe pain medication as needed.

 Your doctor will likely ask you to avoid aspirin, ibuprofen, and other drugs that thin the blood.
 This is done to lower the risk of bleeding problems after the procedure.